Pain · Procurement

 "The bid did not lose on engineering.
 It lost because the buyer could not find the fields the RFP asked for."

-House reading · Response architecture review
+House view · Response system evaluation

 Frequently asked.

-Because the US procurement reader is not grading the technical capability in round one.
+Because the US procurement buyer is not grading the technical capability in round one.
 Round one is an architecture check: section order against the RFP outline, named cross-references to FAR clauses, SAM.gov UEI, NAICS code match, past-performance entries in US format, Buy American or BABA position where applicable.
 A response with strong capability and weak architecture fails the round-one pass before the technical evaluator ever opens the file.
-The capability never gets read.
+The capability never gets scored.

 No. Large US private buyers run the same architecture sort.
 Tier-one automotive, aerospace, medical-device, and industrial primes use FAR-derivative response formats with US past-performance fields, US supplier-diversity reporting, US insurance attestations, and US-side risk allocation.
 The names are different.
 The sort is identical.
 A German-formatted response with VDA 2 references and a German reference list fails the same way in a Cleveland procurement office as it does at GSA.